tgbugs/protc/README.md

 the asserter can go back and look and determine that there was indeed a rather nasty rounding bug in the code that was used rather than devolving into arguments about how stupid the Indiana legislature is.

+Facts do not and cannot have being.
+Processes can have being.
+So if you can communicate how to do a process then you have much better assurance that the result of the process is indeed about reality and not simply a hallucination.
+How do you learn something? -> Read it on the internet -> How do you know the internet is right? -> Look it up in a book -> How do you know the book is right?
+-> Check with another book. -> How about that book? -> Try to reproduce their methods IF there were methods -> Did they even specify their criteria for right?
+Other options are: believe, or proceed as if it were true and see what happens.
+Note that option 2 does not tell you that they were right only that if the assertion actually applies to your case that they were right.
+It may not apply.
+And you won't be able to find out.

+At the end of the day clear doccumentation of how something was determined or measured is far more convincing and practically useful than citation, assertion, or even data alone.

 ## Conservation of mass (or how to prevent a whole bunch of typing)